The Flintstones in Viva Rock Vegas: Production

 Korman, who played Wilma's father Colonel Slaghoople, voiced The Great Gazoo in the animated series and also voiced the Dictabird in the first film.
-Stephenson, who played both the Showroom announcer and the Minister, voiced Mr. Slate in the animated series.
-Krakowski had been reluctant to play Betty, feeling she would be overshadowing O'Donnell, until O'Donnell congratulated her for getting the role with flowers and a card that said "From Betty #1 to Betty #2, Now Yabba Dabba Do It!"
+Stephenson, who voiced both the Showroom announcer and the Minister, voiced Mr. Slate in the animated series.
+John Goodman, Rick Moranis, Elizabeth Perkins, and Rosie O'Donnell, who played Fred, Barney, Wilma, and Betty respectively in the first film, did not reprise their roles.